danyellington/TrackTeamsDB/README.md

 This is a website designed to allow a user to create and manage teams for a tech event, Version 1: 08/12/17
 #### By: Danyel Murray
 ### Description
 This program is a website a user may use to create and manage teams.
 The user may generate new teams with names, descriptions, and members.
-User may then reference the list of teams created to make future changes to the title or members.
+User may then reference the list of teams created to make changes to the title or members.

 ### Specifications
 Program can receive user input